-- 1. Position the seat and adjustable pedals to the positions you desire. - 2.
-Press the SET control on the driver's seat. - 3.
-Within 5 five seconds, press one control on the remote transmitter and then press the 1 or 2 control on the driver's door panel to which you would like to associate with Driver 1 or Driver 2 positions. - 4.
-Repeat this procedure for another remote transmitter if desired.
+1. Position the seat, adjustable pedals, and power mirrors to the positions you desire.

+2. Press the SET control on the driver's seat.

+3. Within 5 five seconds, press one control on the remote transmitter and then press the 1 or 2 control on the driver's seat to which you would like to associate with Driver 1 or Driver 2 positions.

+4. Repeat this procedure for another remote transmitter if desired.